tuliopaim/PocMultiTenant/README.md

 the information regarding each tenant will be on.

-The **PocDbContext** is the actual system context, where all the tables will be on (could bve separated in multiples DbContexts).
+The **PocDbContext** is the actual system context, where all the tables will be on (could be separated in multiples DbContexts).

 #### EF Migrations